8 factors to improve inventory demand forecasting accuracy

 Unusual demand outliers can be the result of known actions (sales promotions, large one-time orders, employee strikes etc) or unpredictable events (a competitor going out of business, natural disasters etc).

-Take the time to analyse your forecasting data to detect outliners as they can significantly skew the accuracy of your forecasts.
+Take the time to analyse your inventory forecasting data to detect outliers, as they can significantly skew the accuracy of your forecasts.
 Any demand data – high or low – outside of the reasonable standard deviation of average demand needs to be identified.
 You then need to make a judgement call on whether it should be included in your demand forecasting calculations (if it’s part of a trend) or not (if it’s an anomaly in demand).

-6. Inventory forecasting techniques for accuracy
+6. Inventory demand forecasting techniques for accuracy

 Your demand forecasts are very unlikely to be 100% accurate.
 So, if you can calculate the level of error in your previous demand forecasts, you can factor this into future forecasts.
 If you can determine how uncertain a forecast is for a given business period you can make the necessary adjustments to your inventory management rules, such as increasing safety stock levels to cover uncertain periods of demand.